Nishijima-Shunji/DirectX12/README.md

 1. Open `DirectX12.sln` in Visual Studio.
 2. Select the `x64` configuration (`Debug` or `Release`).
 3. Build the solution and run the generated executable.

+### Controls

+- The application boots directly into the `GameScene`, which contains the SPH-based fluid simulation.
+- Press **G** to gather nearby particles toward the center of the basin.
+- Press **F** to splash particles outward and create a wave.
+- Press **L** to switch back to the legacy model rendering scene.
+- Press **Space** while in the legacy scene or the title scene to return to the fluid simulation.

 The `assets` folder contains sample resources (e.g. `korosuke.fbx` and `default.png`) used by the project.